 The development of churches, within circular enclosures is common across Ireland and also in some parts of Scotland where migration from Ireland from the 6th century produced a kingdom in Argyll.
 The mission of St Columba, originally from Co Donegal, but based on the Scottish island of Iona, also converted the wider Scottish population to Christianity and introduced Irish forms.

 Round towers are another ecclesiastical feature found in this area.
 These can be seen across Ulster in various states of preservation.
 The towers at Devinish and Antrim are the most complete.
 These are associated with the coming of the Vikings.
-Much damaged was caused by these raiders from the Seventh to the tenth century, but unlike in other provinces no permanent settlement was created in Ulster.
+Much damaged was caused by these raiders from the Seventh to the tenth century, but unlike in the other provinces of Ireland no permanent settlement was created in Ulster.

 O'Heaney's Tomb, Banagher, Co.
 L'derry